neelanjanbiswas/Find-nearbys/README.md

    NOTE: in can calculate only in the radius of 5km of that place ]

-[Problems: It can only find the nearest Schools if there are max 4 schools in the radius of 5 km otherwise
+[only for who is using open street api(find your location.py] [Problems: It can only find the nearest Schools if there are max 4 schools in the radius of 5 km otherwise
            it can't fetch data to find the nearest, same as  Max 3 malls to find nearby and 3 railway stations to find nearby